-Item Description DBMS type The type of DBMS you want to access (MSSQL Server).
+Item Description DBMS type The type of DBMS you w ant to access (MSSQL) Server).
 DBMS hostname or IP address The computer name or IP address of the computer hosting the database management system (DBMS) in the format <computer name="">\<instance name="">.</instance></computer> Database System Hostname Description Microsoft SQL Server <computer name="">\<instance name="">, for example localhost.</instance></computer> Note: An instance name only needs to be provided if the DBMS was installed using an instance.
 Microsoft SQL Server Express <computer name="">\<instance name="">.
 The default MS SQL Server Express instance is localhost \SQLExpress.</instance></computer> Port The port on which the DBMS listens.
 The default port for Microsoft SQL Server, including Express, is 1433.
-Database / SID MS SQL Server database name.
-Username Database user with sufficient credentials.
-The default Microsoft SQL Server user, including Microsoft SQL Server Express, is sa, if not changed by your database administrator.
-Password Valid password for the sp ecified Username .
+Database / SID MS SQL Server database e name.
+Username ient credentials.
+The default Microsoft SQL Server user, including press, is sa, if not changed by your database administrator.
+Password Valid password for the specified Username.
 Database System Password Microsoft SQL Server, including Express These databases enforce password usage.
 Ask your database administrator for the correct login credentials if you are not sure.
-Read-only Username (optional) An optional database user with read-only rights on all tables and views in the specified database.
-This user is used for executing reports.
-This will ensure that running reports with advanced queries will not change any data in the database, as executing advanced queries could have a detrimental effect on the data.
+Read-only Username (optional) database.
+This user is us advanced queries will not er with read-only rights on all tables and views in the specified ed for executing reports.
+This will ensure that running reports with change any data in the database, as executing advanced imental effect on the data.